Will Metformin Help Me Lose Weight?

 But first, let me share some photos with you of two of our clients who were prescribed metformin and, like thousands of others, saw their weight actually increase.
 After following our treatment, they achieved their target weight and subsequently stopped taking the drug.
 The photo below is Kay Lindley; she lost over 100 pounds.
 In addition to her story appearing in the national press, Kay was a guest on the UK’s Lorraine Kelly TV Show.
 Further down the page, you can read the verified case study, including information about Kay’s weight-loss journey and metformin use.

 The pages on Google are full of stories regarding the use of metformin as an aid to losing weight.
 Although Metformin isn’t specifically a weight-loss drug, recent studies show that weight loss is one side effect.
-On this page, you can learn a little more about how Metformin could be used as a weight-loss drug and to simultaneously manage other health concerns.
+On this page, you can learn a little more about how Metformin could be used as a weight-loss drug and to manage other health concerns simultaneously.
+You may also like to read our page: “Wegovy, Metformin and Tirzepatide”

 Metformin is a medication to help control blood sugar levels in people who have type 2 diabetes.
 As we said above, Metformin has also shown to be helpful for people who are trying to lose weight, even if they don’t have diabetes.
 And, of course, it will also lower their chances of developing diabetes, partly by reducing how many calories they eat.